-Through two stages of the budget consultation process, there was significant community feedback within areas of parks and open space, roads and drainage, streetscapes and amenity, community services and facilities, active transport and waste services.
+Through three stages of the budget consultation process, there was significant community feedback within areas of parks and open space, roads and drainage, streetscapes and amenity, community services and facilities, active transport and waste services.
+There was also feedback in relation to the upgrade of sporting facilities.